whippet-code/creative_prompts/README.md

 ### Build

-Enable JWT auth / isAdmin / loggedin etc in the backend to protect routes from just typing in the url

 \***\* On first load have the home page show a pop up explaining how to use the app, and what it is. \*\*** **_Also need fallback for is server unavailable._**

-Add user id to completedBy array in prompt documents.]
+Add user id to completedBy array in prompt documents.

+Odd user handling when manually refreshing page as admin, treats as User not admin??

 ## NOTES -